 Compound chocolate is chocolate that doesn’t contain cocoa butter.
 This means that it is not real chocolate and therefore does not need to be tempered.
 Tempering is a tricky process and definitely not needed for a quick and simple dessert like this one.

 These can be stored in an airtight container for 1-2 days at room temperature or 3-4 days in the fridge.
 The chocolate may crack after the first day, however this doesn’t change the texture or flavour.

-- Add the softened cream cheese to the crushed cookies and mix well, until you can no longer see streaks of white.
+- Mix well with the cream cheese until there are no longer white streaks in the mixture.
 This may take a few minutes.

-- When the balls have firmed up, place the white chocolate melts into a microwave safe bowl (or glass) and place in the microwave for 30 seconds at a time, mixing in between until melted.
+- When the balls are almost frozen.
+Place the white chocolate into a microwave safe bowl (or glass) and place in the microwave for 30 seconds at a time, mixing in between until melted.

-- Drizzle any leftover chocolate onto the truffles and sprinkle with reserved cookie crumbs.
+- Drizzle any leftover chocolate onto the truffles and sprinkle with reserved crushed cookies.